 AND

-An official letter (on applicable letterhead) from a senior member of the Police or Security Organisation to confirm why access will not be granted to the Functional Space to complete the assessment.
+Written response (email or letter) from a senior member of the Police or Security Organisation to confirm that access will not be granted to the Functional Space to complete the assessment.

 Proposed new methods

 Assessors may find they need to use a new method for obtaining or interpreting data for an assessment.
 For example, they may encounter a new lighting technology or control system strategy; or they may need to develop a proposed new method to use available data acceptably.